Michael Rooney: Choreography career

 Rooney became a choreographer who has won MTV Video Music Awards for best choreography for the videos to both Björk's It's Oh So Quiet. and Fatboy Slim's Praise You.
 He was the co-producer and choreographer for VH1's Hit the Floor for the year 2013.
 Rooney also choreographed the major dance sequence in the film 500 Days of Summer, starring Joseph Gordon-Levitt.
 Michael did the choreography for Miley Cyrus and her Younger Now 2017 MTV VMA performance.

-His work has included choreographing Michael Jackson's You Rock My World, Kylie Minogue's Can't Get You Out of My Head and Fatboy Slim's Weapon of Choice.
-Other music video work has included for Fiona Apple's "Paper Bag", My Chemical Romance's Helena and Bon Jovi's Say It Isn't So.
+His work has included choreographing Michael Jackson's "You Rock My World", Kylie Minogue's "Can't Get You Out of My Head" and Fatboy Slim's "Weapon of Choice".
+Other music video work has included for Fiona Apple's "Paper Bag", My Chemical Romance's "Helena" and Bon Jovi's "Say It Isn't So".
 TV work has included for Dancing with the Stars, Any Day Now, Mad About You, Zeke and Luther, Saved by the Bell and the pilot episode of Crazy Ex-Girlfriend, while film work has included 500 Days of Summer.
-He has done choreography for advertisements, including Mother's Cookies, Diesel Jeans and Baileys.
+He has done choreography for advertisements, including for Mother's Cookies, Diesel Jeans and Baileys.

 In 2011 he choreographed the puppeteers in The Muppets.
 That was the only film that he and his father both worked on, for Mickey Rooney had a small cameo part in the musical.
 He also worked on the television film Lovestruck: The Musical.